CarletonArchives/DROID-Batch-Processor/README.md

         cd PATH_TO_FOLDER_CONTAINING_DROIDRUNNER

-Once there there are several options on how to run the program.
+There there are several options on how to run the program:

-        python DroidRunner.py (option)
+        python DroidRunner.py <option>

   - Options are -h or --help
   - This will display a usage message.